 Parents have had helped such children through a mental preparation of what he/she will encounter and experience through the use of Volume 1: Timmy Visits the Dentist of The Healthy Smile Series.
 Such preparation can help the child realize that it is a fun place and he is going to learn something new.

-We have also been successful in the motivation of such children through allowing them to observe their parents or older siblings or other children undergoing care.
-Through observation, they are encourage to try and will find the situation fun and non-threatening.
+We have also been successful in the motivation of such children by allowing them to observe their parents or older siblings or other children undergoing care.
+Through observation, they are encouraged to try and will find the situation fun and non-threatening.
 The dentist is careful not to go beyond the limits that the child can handle.

 A simple thing that I do with such children is to allow them to have “a ride on the magic chair (dental chair) “with another child or sibling.
 Some children will test the situation until they are convinced.

 Q: What are the common child dental problems in Singapore?

 The most common is “ECC” or “Early Childhood Caries”.
 It involves children at the ages of 2 to 3 years.
 It is also known as “Milk Bottle Decay” and is caused by allowing the child to sleep with the bottle of milk in the mouth.
 Breastfeeding on demand by the infant has also been known to cause it.
 Milk – not cleaned away after a feed is retained on the gums and the baby teeth.
 The acid produced from the breakdown of the milk which is carbohydrate softens (decalcify) the enamel of the tooth and they break down.
 Such decay is rapid (rampant) and the child ends up with multiple, rotting (or decayed) teeth which can become sensitive and infected.